CNES/bulldozer-qgis-plugin/docs/README.md

 Parameters are defined within each algorithm's `initAlgorithm` method.
 Refer to the individual algorithm files for detailed parameter listings and default values.

 ## Adding a new file to the project
-When adding a new file to this project, `Makefile` and `pb_tool.cfg` files have to be updated.
+When adding a new file to this project, please update `Makefile` and `pb_tool.cfg` files.

 Look for the section `PY_FILES` in the `Makefile` where source files are listed.
-Add your new file to these sections.
+Add your new file to the section.
 For example, you might have a section like this:

 ```
 PY_FILES = \